dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 ----------------------

 In PHP we have the `array` type which can be either a list or a dictionary.
-In go we have distinct types for lists (as [arrays](https://go.dev/tour/moretypes/6) and [slices](https://go.dev/tour/moretypes/7)) and [maps](https://gobyexample.com/maps):
+In Go we have distinct types for lists (as [arrays](https://go.dev/tour/moretypes/6) and [slices](https://go.dev/tour/moretypes/7)) and [maps](https://gobyexample.com/maps):